-In this study, we developed a synthesis method utilizing a halide-based additive (zinc halides) to achieve superior control over the size distribution of InSb CQD.
-Density functional theory together with experimental results reveal that the addition of the Zn halides saturates the reaction environment and effectively reduces the rate of antimony precursor reduction.
-These two effects lead to the slow-down of the reaction between the In and Sb precursors that results in the formation of nearly monodispersed CQD, as confirmed by high angle annular dark field scanning transmission electron microscopy (HAADF-STEM).
-Analysis of optical absorption and transient absorption (TA) spectroscopy reveals well-defined excitonic transitions and strong PL at the band edge, offering tunable optical band gaps from 1.26 eV to 0.98 eV.
+In this study, we developed a synthesis method utilizing a halide-based additive (zinc halides) to achieve superior control over the size distribution of InSb COD.
+Density functional theory (DFT) together with experimental results reveal that the addition of the Zn halides saturates the reaction environment and effectively reduces the rate of antimony precursor reduction.
+These two effects lead to the slowdown of the reaction between the In and Sb precursors that results in the formation of nearly monodispersed CQD, as confirmed by high angle annular dark field scanning transmission electron microscopy (HAADF-STEM).
+Analysis of optical absorption and transient absorption (TA) spectroscopy reveals well-defined excitonic transitions and strong PL at the band edge, offering tunable optical band gaps from 1.26 to 0.98 eV.
 We replaced the long aliphatic ligands with smaller halide-based ligands in a two-phase solution-exchange process.
 This led to an enhancement of the carrier mobility of the CQD in film.
 We integrated the ligand-exchanged CQD into solid-state films to create functional infrared photodetectors.
-We report the first demonstration of InSb CQD based photodetectors with external quantum efficiency reaching ~75% at 1200 nm with -1V bias, exceeding all reported heavy metal-free CQD-based IR photodetectors (see supplementary table 1).
-Results and discussion
+We report the first demonstration of InSb CQD based photodetectors with external quantum efficiency (EQE) reaching \approx 75% at 1200 nm with -1 V bias, exceeding all reported heavy metal-free CQD-based IR photodetectors (see Table S1, Supporting Information).